 How many of signed up users have at least one file in their Dropbox

 Let’s pretend it’s 2008 again and only 10,000 people have signed up to Dropbox, and of them, only 2,321 have at least one file in their account.

 Of course, some of these people may have uploaded a file, then deleted it—meaning, they would not be really considered activated.
 This is where stateful data becomes a far more accurate measure of activation.

 Stateful data streaming allows you to fire an ‘event’ each time a behavior you care about occurs within your product.
 In onboarding, you ultimately need an event that indicates when someone first demonstrates an intention to sign up, such as ‘started sign up’, and a second event that indicates a user has finished the onboarding workflow, such as ‘finished sign up’.

-At Ausmed Education, we provide software and online learning as well as face-to-face education for health professionals.
+Ausmed Education is a SaaS company; we provide software and online learning as well as face-to-face education for health professionals.
 Think of it this way—about one in five health pros in Australia are our customers.

 And a couple of years back, we launched a new online service that looked something like this…